 Day 5 Okavango Delta Pan Handle

-Today we hop into mokoros (traditional dugout canoes) for a waterlevel exploration of the delta.
+Today you’ll hop into mokoros (traditional dugout canoes) for a water-level exploration of the delta.
 Paddling through papyrus and reed beds to lily-covered lagoons and islands, be sure to keep on the lookout for elephants, antelope, warthogs and other creatures of the plains.
 Tuck into a picnic lunch on one of the islands and embark on a short bushwalk, returning to the lodge in the late afternoon in time to watch the sunset over the lagoon.

 Day 6 Caprivi

 After breakfast, take the 4WD transfer back to the vehicle and make your way to the Namibian border.
 The drive is approximately 150 kilometres and will take approximately 5hours (including the time it takes to complete the immigration formalities).
 The drive to tonight's camp, which is on the Caprivi banks of the Kavango River, involves passing through the Mahango Game Reserve – keep your eyes peeled for the surrounding wildlife on the drive.
 In the afternoon, venture out on a guided excursion to the villages of the Hambukushu and Xwe people, which presents an excellent opportunity to observe village life up close.

 Day 7 Chobe National Park